FAQ

 What if I made a mistake during onboarding?

-How do I add a paycheck?
+How do I add gig income or a paycheck?

-How do I update a paycheck?
+How do I update an income source?

-What does next pay date mean?
+What does next pay date mean for gig work?

 How do semi-monthly paychecks work?